 Getting the Sale

 When writing your item description, imagine you are writing it for someone who can’t see the pictures.
 Include size, colour, shape, the ideal recipient.
-Bear in mind that the first paragraph will be searched by Google, but not Etsy, so think of your first paragraph as an introduction to your product and then go into details in the following paragraphs.
+Keep in mind that the first paragraph will be searched by Google, but not Etsy, so think of your first paragraph as an introduction to your product and then go into details in the following paragraphs.
 A detailed description encourages confidence in the product.

 What if your potential customer is just browsing?
 They may have clicked on one of your items for a closer look, but not be convinced it’s for them.
 Maybe there is something similar in your shop that would be perfect for them but, as they found this listing from a search result, you will need to entice them into your shop to find it.
 You can do this by adding links to other areas of your shop, for example let’s take my Tiger ebony and Garnet bracelet again.
 I link to five other places in my shop, including my wooden jewellery section, a search for “birthstone” from within my shop and my Etsy shop home page.